VoltUnityPackages/Telepathy/README.md

 # What about...
 * Async Sockets: perform great in regular C# projects, but poorly when used in Unity.
 * UDP vs. TCP: Minecraft and World of Warcraft are two of the biggest multiplayer games of all time and they both use TCP networking.
 There is a reason for that.

+# Installing the package

+To install this mirror of Telepathy:
+1. Open up the package manager via Windows -> Package Manager
+2. Click on the little + sign -> Add package from git URL...
+3. Type `https://github.com/VoltUnityPackages/Telepathy.git?path=/src` and add it
+4. Unity will now download and install the package

 # Using the Telepathy Server
 ```C#